retroenv/nesgodisasm/README.md

 Compiling the tool from source code needs to have a recent version of [Golang](https://go.dev/) installed.

-To use the `-verify` option, [cc65](https://github.com/cc65/cc65) needs to be installed.
+To use the `-verify` option, the chosen assembler needs to be installed.

 ## Usage

 Disassemble a ROM:

 ```
-nesgodisasm -a asm6 -o example.asm example.nes
+nesgodisasm -a ca65 -o example.asm example.nes
 ```

 The generated assembly file content will look like: